-4:2 ASSEMBLY
+4.2 ENGINE TO GENERATOR COUPLING ASSEMBLY

-During the assembly of the generator to the engine it will be necessary firstly to carefully align, then rotate, the combined generator rotor - engine crankshaft assembly, as part of the construction process, to allow location, insertion and tightening of the coupling bolts.
+During the assembly of the Generator to the Engine it will be necessary to firstly carefully align, then rotate, the combined Generator rotor - Engine crankshaft assembly, as part of the construction process, to allow location, insertion and tightening of the coupling bolts.
 This requirement to rotate the combined assemblies exists for both single and two bearing units.

-During the assembly of single bearing units it is necessary to align the generator's coupling holes with the engine flywheel holes; it is suggested that two diametrically opposite location dowel pins are fitted to the engine flywheel, over which the generator coupling can slide into final location into the engine flywheel spigot recess.
+During the construction of single bearing units it is necessary to align the generator's coupling holes with the engine flywheel holes: it is suggested that two diametrically opposite location dowel pins are fitted to the engine flywheel, over which the generator coupling can slide into final location into the engine flywheel spigot recess.
 The dowels must be removed and replaced by coupling bolts before the final bolt tightening sequence.

-While fitting and tightening the coupling bolts it will be necessary to rotate the engine crankshaft - generator rotor assembly.
+While fitting and tightening the coupling bolts it will be necessary to rotate the Engine crankshaft - Generator rotor assembly.
 Care should be taken to ensure that rotation is carried out in an approved manner that ensures safe working practice when reaching inside the machine to insert or tighten coupling bolts, and that no component of the assembly is damaged by non-approved methods of assembly rotation.

-Engine manufacturers have available a proprietary tool or facility designed to enable manual rotation of the crankshaft assembly.
-This must always be used, having been engineered as an approved method of assembly rotation, engaging the manually driven pinion with the engine flywheel starter ring-gear.
+Engine Manufacturers have available a proprietary tool designed to enable manual rotation of the crankshaft assembly.
+This tool must always be used, having been engineered as an approved method of assembly rotation, by engaging the manually driven pinion with the engine flywheel starter ring-gear.